Impact of bias and redshift-space modelling for the halo power spectrum: Testing the effective field theory of large-scale structure: Analysis

 \para{Multipole power spectra} Observations are typically reported in terms of `multipole power spectra' rather than values of $P^s_g(k,\mu)$ on a grid of wavenumber $k$ and cosine $\mu$.
 Cole et al. defined the multipoles $P_\ell$ to satisfy~\cite{Cole:1993kh}

 Each multipole may be computed by Legendre decomposition of $P^s_g(k,\mu)$,

 where $\Legendre{\ell}{\mu}$ is the Legendre polynomial in $\mu$ of order $\ell$.

 \para{Mask, selection function and finite volume effects} A realistic galaxy survey is forced to deal with irregularly-shaped regions in order to mask the galaxy or other bright objects.
 Together with the varying redshift distribution of tracers, and their restriction to our past lightcone, this means that the Fourier modes measured by the survey are a biased sample of the Fourier modes in infinite volume.
+(We do not take into account relativistic projection effects that arise because we observe on the past lightcone, rather than inside a Euclidean box.)
 The power spectrum measured by averaging over these Fourier modes will therefore be a biased version of the infinite-volume power spectrum predicted by theory.
 Fortunately, the necessary corrections can be determined by using the simulation suite to characterize how each Fourier mode is mis-weighted in the average.
 For the WizCOLA suite, the correction can be approximately written

 where the vectors $P^{\text{obs}}$, $P^{\text{theory}}$ consist of measurements for $P_0$, $P_2$, $P_4$ at a set of $k$-modes, which for WiggleZ consist of 25 sample points between $k = 0.01 h/\Mpc$ and $k = 0.49 h/\Mpc$ inclusive, in steps of $\Delta k = 0.02 h/\Mpc$.
 The convolution matrices $D_{ij}$ are supplied as part of the {\WizCOLA} data products.